hongpham/Workshop-Protect-your-IoT-fleet/Module 1: Environment build/README.md

       a.
 From CloudFormation console, click **Create stacks, With new resources (standard)**

       b.
-Choose **Upload a new template**, and upload the CloudFormation template that you download to your local laptop earlier in step 3.
+Choose **Upload a new template**, and upload the CloudFormation template that you download to your laptop/computer earlier in step 3.
 Click **Next**

       c.
-Give a name for your CloudFormation stack.
-Then in Parameter, provide the name of the S3 bucket that you create in step 2.
+Name this new CloudFormation stack.
+Then in Parameter session, provide the name of the S3 bucket that you create in step 2.
 Leave everything as default for other parameter.
 Click **Next**
+      >Note: We recommend you to keep the default values of **IoT Parameters** for easy reference when you go through this workshop.
+You can change these values if you are comfortable working with AWS IoT Thing and Topics.
         <img src="../images/s3parameter.png"/>

       d.
 Leave everything by default in **Configure stack options**.
 Click **Next**